Showing posts with label Perennial vegetables. Show all posts

 For me the cabbage white butterflies were the biggest issue.
 I am told that cabbage white butterflies are not a big issue, but I found the opposite to be true in my garden for the first few years.
 For a while my watercress was growing well only to be eaten to death in a day or two by these caterpillars.

 You could grow watercress on the side of a pond.
 You could grow watercress in hydroponics or aquaponics or even barrelponics.
 I am happy to say that you don't need any of this to grow watercress well long term.
 It grows well if it is in a pot of soil that is kept moist.
 I find it is easier if I grow watercress in soil in something with no drainage.
-The bottom of a plastic milk bottle works well.
+The bottom of a plastic milk bottle works well, it is a good size, plus it is free.

 Watercress, brahmi, and duckpotato